 Chemical-based bug repellents and pest control products contain harmful elements and are best replaced with organic, plant-based substitutes.
-Some of these natural repellents can either be applied to certain areas of the yard, or crushed and rubbed on the skin to ward off flies, mosquitoes, and fleas.
+Some of these natural repellents can either be applied to certain areas of the yard or crushed and rubbed on the skin to ward off flies, mosquitoes, and fleas.
 The best plants for repelling insects include:

 To ensure a toxic-free yard that’s a healthy place for children and pets, accentuate your landscaping with organic mulch that is free of pesticides and other chemicals.
-Be aware that some plants and herbs may be poisonous if ingested, so make sure to do your research and put them where little hands or paws can’t reach them.
+Be aware that some plants and herbs may be poisonous if ingested, so do your research and put them where little hands or paws can’t reach them.

 Natural Ways to Rid Your Home of Toxins

 Non-toxic, organic cleansers are inexpensive and can be made at home using the following ingredients: